GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

-The proposed GOOD along with extensive state-of-the-art oriented object detectors are involved for experimental evaluation.
 For fair comparison, all the detectors are trained using the ResNet-50 backbone with a pre-trained weight on ImageNet.
 Besides, under each domain generalization setting, each detector is implemented under the corresponding default parameter settings with the official source code.

-\textbf{FAIR1M as Source Domain} The second column of Table~\ref{mergeallresult} reports the results.
-The proposed GOOD yields an mAP of 42.61\%, 42.70\% and 40.36\% on DOTA-1.0, -1.5 and -2.0, respectively, outperforming all the compared oriented object detectors.
-A category-wise performance analysis under FAIR1M$\rightarrow$DOTA-V1.0 is given in Table~\ref{percate}, where for simplicity all the results are in one decimal.
-The full results on other target domains under two decimal are given in the supplementary material.
-In summary, the proposed GOOD allows the baseline to generalize better on seven out of the ten categories, by up to 6.7\% mAP on category \textit{football-field}, 4.8\% mAP on category \textit{baseball-field}, respectively.